Needles and straw in a haystack: robust confidence for possibly sparse sequences: Preliminaries

 \section{Preliminaries}

-First we introduce some notation and multivariate normal prior.
+First we introduce some notation and a certain family of normal priors (similar to priors from \cite{Belitser:2017} but geard towards modeling sparsity rather than smoothness).
 Next, by applying the empirical Bayes approach to the the normal likelihood, we derive an empirical Bayes posterior which we will use in the construction of the estimator and the confidence ball.
 The empirical Bayes procedure is linked to the penalization method.
 We complete this section with some conditions on the errors $\xi_i$'s and the prior.